akunna1/Hair-Salon-Nextjs-App/README.md

 ## Bantu African Hair Braiding Salon Nextjs-App
 ### Definitions
 - ShadCN: a UI component library for building accessible, customizable, and reusable components in React applications e.g buttons, dropdown menus etc, designed to improve development efficiency and user experience.
 Almost like BootStrap
 - Middleware: a function or a set of functions that intercept and process requests and responses in an application before they reach their intended destination or are sent back to the client.
 It acts as a "middle layer" between the incoming HTTP request and the final application logic.
+- Neon HTTP adapter: used to enable seamless integration between Drizzle ORM and Neon’s serverless database, providing a lightweight and efficient way to interact with the database over HTTP.

 ### Project Layout (directories)
 - Public/images